Biden's ATF pick faces grim confirmation prospects as key Democrats withhold support - KESQ

 By Manu Raju, Lauren Fox and John Harwood, CNN

-President Joe Biden’s pick of David Chipman to serve as the head of the ATF is nearing collapse, with members of the Senate Democratic Caucus withholding support and the chamber unlikely to hold a vote to advance the nomination before the August recess.
+President Joe Biden’s pick of David Chipman to serve as the head of the Bureau of Alcohol, Tobacco, Firearms and Explosives is nearing collapse, with members of the Senate Democratic Caucus withholding support and the chamber unlikely to hold a vote to advance the nomination before the August recess.

 Publicly, the White House and Senate Democratic leaders are not giving up on the nomination.
 But privately, the assessment is far grimmer.
 At best, it appears Chipman’s nomination may be forced to be punted past the August recess, which makes the prospects for his confirmation even less likely.